-One example is the combination of surface radar, sonar and AIS data in systems to provide exactly this type of Maritime Domain Awareness (MDA), identifying friendly surface craft, unknown surface craft and underwater threats.
+One example is the combination of surface radar, sonar and AIS data in systems to provide exactly this type of "Maritime Domain Awareness" (MDA), identifying friendly surface craft, unknown surface craft and underwater threats.

-This concept can be extended further by providing a complete system of overall MDA to port authorities and law enforcement.
-These systems typically involve multiple sonar, radar, EO/IR (electro-optics infrared), AIS (automatic identification systems), and satellite data inputs.
-These features operate on a real-time basis, working together in a multi-faceted, fully integrated system for dealing with surface and subsurface attacks.
+This concept can be extended further by providing a complete system of overall MDA to port authorities and law enforcement as in Kongsberg's C-Scope software.
+These systems typically involve multiple sonar, radar, EO/ IR (electro-optics infrared), AIS (automatic identification systems), and satellite data inputs.
+These features operate on a real-time basis, working together in a multi-faceted,